 A maximum of four pass/fail courses may be applied to the B.S.W. degree.
-All general education and supportive area requirements need a letter grade.
-All required social work courses receive a letter grade except for S 482 Practicum II, which is graded as Satisfactory/Fail.
+All general education, supportive area requirements, and required social work courses need a letter grade.

 Master of Social Work

 The M.S.W. program was brought to the Indiana University Northwest campus in 1996 and graduated its first class in 2000.
 Graduates of the Division of Social Work move into a broad variety of social service settings.
 These include those concerned with aging, family and child welfare, corrections, mental and physical health, communities, political change and analysis, and school adjustment.
 In anticipation of such professional activities, the school provides field instruction placements throughout northwest Indiana where students engage in services to individuals, groups, families, and communities or function in planning and management roles.